University of Florida: National and international prominence

+In 1985, the University of Florida was invited to join the Association of American Universities.

+During President Bernie Machen's tenure and with the backing of the University of Florida Board of Trustees, a significant policy shift was announced in 2009 for the university.
+This shift involved reducing the number of undergraduate students and reallocating financial and academic resources toward graduate education and research initiatives.

 The University of Florida is one of three Florida public universities, along with Florida State University and the University of South Florida, to be designated as a "preeminent university" by Florida senate bill 1076, enacted by the Florida legislature and signed into law by the governor in 2013.
 As a result, the preeminent universities receive additional funding to improve the academics and national reputation of higher education within the state of Florida.

-Integration

-From its inception until 1958, only white students were allowed to attend.
-In 1958, George H. Starke became the first Black student.